 The saying “You are what you eat” is true and with pasture raised chicken eggs, you are what you eat eats, too!
-Our laying hens are able to forage for bugs and a variety of plants that grow in the pastures, and in the tractors they have access to a no corn, no soy, non-GMO feed from The Red Bridge Farm that contains everything a happy hen could want in her diet.
+Our laying hens are able to forage for bugs, worms, and a variety of plants that grow in the pastures.
+In their portable houses they have access to a no corn, no soy, non-GMO feed from The Red Bridge Farm that contains everything a happy hen could want in her diet.

-Our hens spend the grazing season in portable chicken tractors, grazing on pasture and helping to restore some damaged pasture areas.
+Our hens & eggs are so healthy because move through the pastures with portable chicken tractors, grazing on fresh grasses and helping to restore some lower quality pasture areas.
 As they scratch for seeds and bugs they open up the top layer of the soil to receive the nutrients contained in the hens waste, providing a more receptive environment for grass seed to settle into and a revitalized pasture.
-The hens are part of a very symbiotic ecosystem here at The Tikkun Homestead.
+The hens are a critical part of a very symbiotic ecosystem here at The Tikkun Homestead.

 Pasturing is the traditional method of raising egg-laying hens and other poultry.
 It is ecologically sustainable, humane, and produces the tastiest, most nutritious eggs.
 It really is better than organic!

 A healthy and happy hen will lay an egg every 26 hours during her laying season when she is in her prime, older hens will lay less frequently.
 We have a flock of mixed ages and mixed breeds which makes for a nice variety in the colors of our eggs.
 Currently we are collecting almost two dozen eggs per day.
 Please contact us to get your name on our egg list if you would like our eggs on a regular basis!
 Our eggs are priced at $4.50 per dozen (and $4 per dozen if you provide you own egg carton).

 A note about egg washing & refrigerating: We don’t.